mozilla/addon-sdk/AOM Native Jetpack Support.md

 `package.json`, but then how would work with an `update.rdf` when using a `updateURL`?  does the targetApplication information in the `install.rdf` get compared with the `update.rdf`?  even if so I think that we can have an `update.rdf` file used with a `package.json` file, and possibly offer this functionality via an `update.json` file in the future.
-This is a feature that our current user base may be dependant on along with tools like [McCoy](https://developer.mozilla.org/en-US/docs/McCoy) that use `update.rdf` and would have to be udpated to use an alternative.
+This is a feature that our current user base may be dependant on along with tools like [McCoy](https://developer.mozilla.org/docs/McCoy) and AMO that use `update.rdf` and would have to be udpated to use an alternative.

 So as far as I can tell we will have to ensure that it is possible to still use an `update.rdf` file.
+This may seem odd to new comers, and introducing an `update.json` might be worth considering if we find that to be the case.

 Also I think adding these keys to the `package.json` spec is not a problem.